premhunt/plugin-integrations/README.md

 This has now been included in Mautic 3 and thus should only be used for Mautic 2 compatible plugins.
 Everything is the same except the namespace is `\Mautic\IntegrationsBundle`

+This repository was archived on 2020-09-09.
+Everything is read only.
+This repository will be deleted once Mautic 2 hits end of life.

 # Mautic Integration

 > Integrations solutions structured to mirror current Integrations and created as transition to final product.